Radiologic Technology Admission Process

 Criminal Background Check

-Clinical sites require a criminal background check prior to allowing students into the clinical setting (Any associated fees will be the responsibility of the student).
+Clinical sites require a a criminal background check prior to allowing students into the clinical setting (Any associated fees will be the responsibility of the student).
 Certain criminal activity, as evident by a criminal background check may also disqualify a student from clinical participation.
 Please be aware that failure to participate in a clinical assignment based a criminal background check will result in dismissal from the Radiography Program.
-(Students can access a criminal background check at certifiedbackground.com or by calling 1-888-723-4263.
+Our program utilizes Corporate Screening Services.

 Students must provide their own transportation to clinical sites.
 Applicants should be aware that travel in areas outside of Davenport will be required for clinical placement.
-The out of town clinical sites include Mercy Medical in Clinton, Iowa, Medical Associates in Clinton, Iowa, Genesis Illini Campus in Silvis, IL , Genesis DeWitt Campus in DeWitt, Iowa and any specialty Clinics.
+The out-of-town clinical sites include Genesis Dewitt Campus in Dewitt, Iowa, Genesis Illini Campus in Silvis, Illinois, Mercy Medical in Clinton, Iowa, and Medical Associates in Clinton, Iowa.

 Students admitted to the Radiography Program must achieve or have achieved a "C" in each course in the curriculum in the sequence described in the curriculum schedule in order to progress semester by semester.